 Exposition: Because this swirl ratio exceeds the critical value, multiple vortices are likely.

-Although the fundamental definition of the swirl ratio uses the average vertical velocity W in the mesocyclone, often W is not known and hard to measure.
+Often W is not known and hard to measure.
 But using mass continuity, the vertical velocity in eq.
-(15.59) can be estimated from the radial velocity for eq.
-(15.60), which can be easier to estimate.
+(15.61) can be estimated from the radial velocity for eq.
+(15.62), which can be easier to estimate.